cuspaceflight/avionics14/docs/config.md

 Configuration settings are saved in a file named `config.txt` in the root of the SD card.
 Each line is one `key=value` pair, with values interpreted as either integers or floating point numbers.
 Bools should be specified as 0 or 1.
+Ints are all unsigned (in other words, non-negative, >= 0).

 Configuration keys must be *in order* and exactly as follows: